pgorni/mami-the-spoiler-bot/README.md

 #### set_offset
 Example: `!set_offset 2` will set the ROT13 offset to 2.

+### User commands
+The following commands are available to everyone.

+#### mami_test
+This command can be used to check if the bot is online and working well before attempting to spoil.
+It can also be used to check if the bot settings work for everyone.

 ### Is the bot publicly hosted somewhere?
 You currently have to host it yourself, but I'll host one instance myself soon; probably with the next update.

 ### Known issues
 - see the "Mobile devices" section
+- if you change the decoding emoji, older messages with the old decoding emoji will stop being decoded - you probably can react to these messages with the new decoding emoji and it'll enable their decoding

 ### Installing
 Install the dependencies listed below.
 Next just clone/download this repository and change your config in the `config.yaml` file.